snowdj/en-1/README.md

 #highlight.js

-There are many styles of highlighting to choose, click [here](http://chengjun.github.io/highlight.js/src/test.html)to decide.
+There are many styles of highlighting to choose, click [here](http://chengjun.github.io/highlight.js/src/test.html) to decide.

 1. download highlight.pack.js together with styles,languages from [here](http://highlightjs.org/download/), and upload to your folder of js.
 2. modify the layout by adding the following code to default.html